 Any member of RENALMRI.org can propose a change or modification of these governance procedures.
 After a period of public consultation, the Governing Committee will organise an electronic vote on submitted change requests among the members.
 The modification will be adopted when more than two thirds of the voting members support it.

 This governance structure was discussed on the last management committee meeting of PARENCHIMA (COST Action CA16103) and during the 4th bi-annual meeting in Renal MRI (Lisbon/Philadelphia) and was finalised after a one-month period of open consultation.
-It was adopted by the membership of the founding network PARENCHIMA after an electronic vote showed XX% support out of XX voting members.
+It was adopted by the membership of the founding network PARENCHIMA after an electronic vote showed unanimously support by 68 voting members.